RussellABH/OPTUS-AI/README.md

 accordingly.

 ### Data
 The raw data is hosted on a Box folder.
-For access, please contact Prof. Manikonda: manikl(at)rpi.edu
+For access, please contact Prof. Manikonda: manikl(at)rpi.edu.
+To generate the opioid data for drugs_forum, please see the README file under analysis folder.

 ### Backend
 To find a list of all endpoints, see the [server.py](backend/server.py) file.